 President or other member of the Mental Health Review Board established under the Mental Health Act 1996, including a member of a panel established under section 127 of that Act.

-Public Service Arbitrator appointed under Division 2 of Part IIA of the Industrial Relations Act 1979.
+Public service arbitrator appointed under Division 2 of Part IIA of the Industrial Relations Act 1979.

-Chairman, or deputy of the Chairman, of the Railways Classification Board established under Division 3 of Part IIA of the Industrial Relations Act 1979.
+Chairman, or deputy of the chairman, of the Railways Classification Board established under Division 3 of Part IIA of the Industrial Relations Act 1979.

 Member of the State Administrative Tribunal.